mheadd/philly-homicides/readme.md

-##Visualizing Homicides in Philadelphia
+## Visualizing Homicides in Philadelphia

-This is a demo application that uses [CartoDB](http://cartodb.com/), [Torque](https://github.com/CartoDB/torque) and crime incident data from the [City of Phladelphia](http://opendataphilly.org/opendata/resource/215/philadelphia-police-part-one-crime-incidents/).
+This is a demo application that uses [CartoDB](http://cartodb.com/), [Torque](https://github.com/CartoDB/torque) and crime incident data from the [City of Philadelphia](http://opendataphilly.org/opendata/resource/215/philadelphia-police-part-one-crime-incidents/).

 It was built at a [Code for Philly](http://codeforphilly.org/) civic application workshop by [Mark Headd](http://twitter.com/mheadd).